 Who can volunteer, you ask?
 In a word: you!
 826 National's volunteers are local community members from a wide range of professions and backgrounds—writers, teachers, artists, college students, parents, bankers, lawyers, and retirees.

 Whatever your skills, as a volunteer, you’ll positively impact youth in your community.
-If you'd like to volunteer at your local 826 chapter, please click the following links for information on volunteering in Ann Arbor/Detroit/Ypsilanti, Boston, Chicago, Los Angeles, New York, San Francisco, and Washington, DC.
+If you'd like to volunteer at your local 826 chapter, please click the following links for information on volunteering in Ann Arbor/Detroit/Ypsilanti, Boston, Chicago, Los Angeles, New York City, San Francisco, and Washington, DC.

 After you sign up to volunteer, you’ll be trained by our experienced staff as a mentor in one (or however many you wish!) of the following areas: